Identity-Level Therapy Guides

 2. Work at the Identity Level

-Within Identity-Level Therapy, we use targeted imaginal and experiential exercises aimed at updating the belief at the schema level.
-Over time, many people find it becomes easier to register new information about safety, worth, and control, rather than defaulting to old conclusions.
+We use structured exercises aimed at updating the belief at the schema level, so the nervous system can register new information about safety, worth, and control.

 3. Practise New Responses

-We then practise new responses in-session and between sessions, so any shifts in belief have more opportunity to show up in real life—at work, in relationships, and under pressure.
-The goal is more flexibility and choice, not perfection.
+We practise new responses in-session and between sessions so shifts have a chance to show up in real life.

 Want to see how this fits into the broader ShiftGrit approach?